Vyral/base-template/_posts/2021-10-19-six-personal-perspectives-part-5-self-mastery.md

 tags:
 excerpt: Here’s how your limiting beliefs keep you from achieving more.
 enclosure:
-pullquote: When we go all-in, we can typically do much more than 40%.
+pullquote: When we go all in, we can typically do much more than 40%.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true